 To get really nostalgic, it comes with 21 games including Super Mario World, Super Mario Kart, The Legend of Zelda: A Link to the Past, F-ZERO, Super Metroid, Donkey Kong Country, Super Castlevania IV, Street Fighter II Turbo: Hyper Fighting, and a previously unreleased sequel to Star Fox.
 Each North American version comes with an HDMI cable, USB charging cable, AC adapter, and two wired game controllers.
 So if you're a fan of the classic style of gaming from the '90s, this game system is definitely for you.

 The official release date of the Super NES Classic is September 29 of this year for $79.99, which is pretty soon and pretty cheap.
-While preorders don't officially start until late August, it's good to know exactly where you can preorder from so you can get your hands on a system as soon as possible.

 If you tried to get your hands on the NES Classic Edition system released back in November 2016, which is still selling for almost $200 over its MSRP in most shops, you know just how hard it will be to snag a console at the original price without being prepared.